DAVID J. WILLIS ATTORNEY

 How can I be sure a wrap is legitimate?

-Are there new laws affecting wraparounds?
+Are there recent laws affecting wraparounds?

-The S.A.F.E.
-Act
+The SAFE Act

 The Mortgage Reform and Anti-Predatory Lending Act (aka the Dodd-Frank Law)